Designing a Perfect Sleeping Machine!

 The ideal density and industry standard for a memory foam mattress is between 3 lb to 5 lb.
 Higher density memory foam is NOT necessarily higher quality but will usually last longer.
 However, it provides the SINK-IN quality which memory foam is noted for but is not necessarily wanted.

 The difference between lower and higher density foam is the memory characteristics.
 Lower density foam will have less of a memory effect when compared to higher density foam.
-Typically, denser foams greater of 5 lb will cause the user to experience that "sink-in" effect and feeling being “stuck” when compared to lower density foam.
-Lower density foam less than 4 lb will NOT have the benefit of a sustained memory characteristics.
+Typically, MF of 5 lb or greater density will cause the user to experience that "sink-in" effect and feeling being “stuck” as compared to lower density foam.
+3 lb density foam will NOT have the benefit of a sustained memory characteristics.
 It will slightly deform and spring back quickly.

 Click here to see the details on this Gel MF topper.